RallyTools/RallyRestToolkitForRuby/README.md

     #If you query with a specific fetch string, for example query defect and fetch Name,Severity,Description
     #You will *only* get back those fields defect.Priority will be nil, but may not be null in Rally
     #Use object.read or @rally.read to make sure you read the whole object if you want what is in Rally
-    #  This is done for speed - lazy loading (going back to get a value from Rally) can be unneccessarily slow
+    #  This is done for speed - lazy loading (going back to get a value from Rally) can be unnecessarily slow
-    #  *Pick you fetch strings wisely* fetch everything you need and don't rely on read if you don't need it the speed is worth it.
+    #  *Pick your fetch strings wisely* fetch everything you need and don't rely on read if you don't need it, the speed is worth it.

 ### Creating an Artifact
     obj = {}